-Questions - All 7.
-Do you believe your agency should have a role in accrediting rescue organisations and shelters? ☑ Yes ☑ No ☑ Unsure ☑ Depends on the following factors (please specify): Please specify reasons for your response: 8.
+7. Do you believe your agency should have a role in accrediting rescue organisations and shelters?

+Yes as many Dogs West affiliated breed clubs and breeders run rescue operations for their breed and that includes not only dogs bred by them but

+for dogs of that breed from any source.

+□ No

+□ Unsure

+☐ Depends on the following factors (please specify):

+Please specify reasons for your response:

 If you answered yes, what would this role be?
+Any regulations around the good work being done already by such rescue groups should not be hampered by onerous regulations, reporting should be simple and Dogs West could monitor this

+8.